jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/p1outline.md

 ## Outline structure

 - At the top, state Pinker's main points for the sections and arguments you plan to discuss (not all arguments in the chapter as a whole).
 Use two sentences maximum.
+These should be separate from the outline, above it, and not numbered.
-- Follow the thesis with numbered/lettered lines in a hierarchical outline form <!-- provide clear image/example here -->.
+- Follow these main points with numbered/lettered lines in a hierarchical outline form <!-- provide clear image/example here -->.
 It should have two levels maximum: [:points and subpoints](#x-points).
 - At the end, include a correctly formatted reference list with only one source, Pinker, and format the citation for the source correctly.
 - Do not include lines about the paper introduction or conclusion in the outline.
 The thesis stated above the outline will serve as the introduction to the outline.